DerrickWong-glitch/Global_Video_Game_Sales/README.md

 # Analysis of Global Video Game Sales using SQL (Personal Project)

 ## Purpose
-1) To provide an analysis of the global console video game sales since 2010
+1) To provide an basic analysis of the global console video game sales since 2010
 2) To serve as a platform to save and share my sql code

 Table of contents